-- 57. The Proponent shall prepare and implement a Rehabilitation Management Plan for the project to the satisfaction of the Director-General of DTIRIS.
-This plan must: - (a) be prepared in consultation with the Department, OEH, NOW, Council and the CCC; - (b) be prepared in accordance with any relevant DRE guideline; - (c) build, to the maximum extent practicable, on the other management plans required under this approval; - (d) provide for scientific knowledge gained during the rehabilitation, to be made publicly available; and - (e) be submitted to the Director-General of DTIRIS for approval within 3 months of the date of this approval, unless otherwise agreed by the Director-General
+- 57. The Proponent shall prepare and implement a Rehabilitation Management Plan for the project to the satisfaction of the Secretary of DTIRIS.
+This plan must: - (a) be prepared in consultation with the Department, OEH, NOW, Council and the CCC; - (b) be prepared in accordance with any relevant DRE guideline; - (c) build, to the maximum extent practicable, on the other management plans required under this approval; - (c1) address all aspects of mine closure and rehabilitation, including post-mining land use domains, rehabilitation objectives, completion criteria and rehabilitation monitoring and management; - (d) provide for scientific knowledge gained during the rehabilitation, to be made publicly available; - (e) be submitted to the Secretary of DTIRIS for approval within 3 months of the date of this approval, unless otherwise agreed by the Secretary.